-- (i) Where requirements arise in more than one establishment, unit, Service, or other part of the Council, or where requirements are shared between such parts of the Council, then those requirements shall be aggregated for the purposes of procurement, and no part of the Council shall operate independently of any other.
-In order to establish the value of a contract where no specific value is known, spending on the requirement over a period of four years shall be used as the basis of valuation - (ii) Once a Contract or set of Contracts or Framework Agreements for any category of Supply or Services, or Works has been let corporately on behalf of the Council, it shall be a requirement for all Services to use the Contract for the provision of the Supplies, Services, or Works concerned where such requirements arise in those Services.
-New Contracts shall be reported to the Weekly Business Meeting for circulation throughout Services and shall be published on the Council Intranet. - (vi) Using the stakeholder consultation method set out at Paragraph 8 of Part 1 of these orders, and with reference to - a) the Sustainable Procurement Impact Assessment at Annex 6 to these Orders, and b) the Council's statutory duty to consider the ways in which its contract m ay be used to enhance the economic wellbeing of the area it serves.
+- (i) Where requirements arise in more than one office of the Board, or where requirements are shared between such parts of the Board, then those requirements shall be aggregated for the purposes of procurement, and no part of the Board shall operate independently of any other.
+In order to establish the value of a contract where no specific value is known, spending on the requirement over a period of four years shall be used as the basis of valuation. - (ii) Once a Contract or set of Contracts or Framework Agreements for any category of Supply or Services, or Works has been let corporately on behalf of the Board, it shall be a requirement to use the Contract for the provision of the Supplies, Services, or Works concerned where such requirements arise.

-The Council shall in respect of each contract, consider how it may be broken down into lots, and where this cannot be done, a justification for not doing so shall appear in the Contract Notice.
+The Board shall in respect of each contract, consider how it may be broken down into lots, and where this cannot be done, a justification for not doing so shall appear in the Contract Notice.

 - (iii) Partnership arrangements are a valid means of achieving best value through procurement.
-The establishment of partnerships must be subject to formal competition and must protect the interests of the Council, by the use of formally agreed and written terms and conditions. - (v) Consideration should always be given to the possibility of joining with other organisations to tender jointly for similar requirements, and research undertaken prior to commencement as to the feasibility of this approach. - (vi) In accordance with Scottish Government Local Authority Procurement Circular 1/2007, the award of a contract by one contracting authority to another for the provision of services from one to another in return for payments is subject to the same requirements for competition as any contract award procedure resulting in a contract award to a private sector organisation.
+The establishment of partnerships must be subject to formal competition and must protect the interests of the Board, by the use of formally agreed and written terms and conditions. - (iv) Consideration should always be given to the possibility of joining with other organisations to tender jointly for similar requirements, and research undertaken prior to commencement as to the feasibility of this approach. - (v) In accordance with Scottish Government Local Authority Procurement Circular 1/2007, the award of a contract by one contracting authority to another for the provision of services from one to another in return for payments is subject to the same requirements for competition as any contract award procedure resulting in a contract award to a private sector organisation.